Archive for the 'film' Category

 Thank you for your consideration and we hope to hear from you soon.

-Number three: Thinking it’s a good idea to have an actress play someone born an eon before them, is ridiculous.
-Kate Winslet can pull it off for five minutes at the end of a movie.
+Thinking it’s a good idea to have an actress play someone born an eon before them, is ridiculous.
+Kate Winslet can pull it off for FIVE MINUTES at the end of a movie.
 A big Hollywood movie, with like ten-hour makeup sessions.
 But if she had to play the old lady in the movie from beginning to end, we’d want to shoot ourselves, and her.
 The whole time the audience would be totally distracted.
 They’d be asking themselves; “Why didn’t they get an old lady actress to play an old lady?”

-John-Paul sounds like he belongs in the era of Mickey Rooney playing a Japanese man in “Breakfast at Tiffany’s” by having funny teeth and squinting his eyes.
-Or else John-Paul has done too many high school plays where high school seniors spray white in their hair and put on “Our Town.”
+John sounds like he belongs in the era of Mickey Rooney playing a Japanese man in “Breakfast at Tiffany’s” by having funny teeth and squinting his eyes.
+Or else John has done too many high school plays where high school seniors spray white in their hair and put on “Our Town.”

-No John-Paul.
+No John.
 What actress who has just started playing boring Mom’s wants to jump into playing the next generation?
-I’m sure you could find actresses between the ages of 100 and 110 willing to start transitioning into grandma roles.
+I’m sure you could find actresses between the ages of 100 and 110 willing to START transitioning into grandma roles.

 Why I Now Love Christian Bale More Than Life

 I know I’ve been keeping everything anonymous and all.
-But I have to break my own rule and say I could listen to Christian Bale’s freak out on the set all day.
+But I have to break my own rule, and say I could listen to Christian Bale’s freak out on the set that is on YouTube all day.
+It makes me quell.
+It’s on YouTube: https://www.youtube.com/watch?v=zuJCGGTPY5w

-Go and listen to him yell at an idiot DP who was “strolling in the background” while Bale was trying to do a scene.
+Go and listen to him yell at a DP who was “strolling in the background” while Bale was trying to do a scene.
 The DP said he was checking a light.
 No no no.

 Listening to Bale makes me happy.
 And I fantasize that I said every word that came out of his mouth when I was at that audition.
 Instead of just feeling horrible and all and slinking out of there.

-People may get on Bale’s case.
-People who don’t understand and have no fucking respect for acting.
+Some people got on Bale’s case.
+People who don’t understand and have no fucking respect for acting or idea what it takes.

 I’m seeing him as the Spartacus of the acting world.